KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-as-struct-elements.md

 ## Syntax

+Function pointers can be stored directly in a struct.
+As usual, there are several syntax options available.
+We'll start with typedef syntax because it keeps the struct definition simpler.

 ### Using Typedef Syntax

-Typedefs provide the most straightforward experience.

 First define a type for the function pointer:
 ```c